 Two steps must be taken for a network policy to take effect.

 First, create the policy in Control Panel.
-If your Foundry installation's policy management is supported by Palantir, contact your Palantir representative with the details of your egress policy.
+If your Foundry installation's policy management is managed by Palantir, contact your Palantir representative with the details of your egress policy.
 This allows Palantir to assess security risks before expanding network access.
 If your Foundry installation's policy management is fully self-service, the policy will automatically be applied to the firewalls.

 Second, the policy must also be assigned to a user workload: